The Saint Paul Police Department has published this online policy manual as part of our commitment to transparency.

 -

-A crash reconstruction specialist (CRS) from the forensic services unit will be called to the scene of a crash at the request of the watch commander, the commander of the property evidence and technology section, or a traffic and accident unit investigative sergeant.
-The forensic services unit and senior commander of citywide services should be notified in instances of:
+A crash reconstruction specialist (CRS) from the Forensic Services Unit (FSU) will be called to the scene of a crash at the request of the watch commander or the commander of the Traffic and Pedestrian Safety Unit (TPSU).
+The FSU and the commander of the TPSU should be notified in instances of:

-- All great bodily harm and fatal crashes.
+1. All significant bodily harm and fatal crashes.

-- Non-typical crash involving serious property damage of structures, vehicles, or severely injured pedestrians.
+2. Non-typical crash involving serious property damage to structures, vehicles, or severely injured pedestrians.

-- Crashes resulting from police pursuits that involve great bodily harm.
+3. Crashes resulting from police pursuits that involve significant bodily harm.

 -